zkytony/thortils/README.md

    - Download [scenes.zip](https://drive.google.com/file/d/1WcIfUusWBfrGeDw-tVQqlcdnQiRKQyE4/view?usp=sharing)
      and [scene_scatter_plots.zip](https://drive.google.com/file/d/1d3PRWkqjH6YaBvw39MFWtmUB722-DYIQ/view?usp=sharing)
      and decompress them in the root directory of this repository, or

+     **Note** These data files were created for ai2thor version 2.7.2.
+The code still works if you download them, but the scene info won't be correct for version 3.3.4.

    - Run the following scripts to generate these two datasets:
      ```